Underserved Communities and Digital Discourse (eBook, PDF)

 Media Use, Fake News, and Spiral of Silence Before and After the 2016 U.S.

-Elections Victoria L. LaPoe and Candi S. Carter Olson Chapter 2.
+Victoria L. LaPoe and Candi S. Carter Olson

-Appropriate or "too controversial" for Social Media Discussion around the
+that were Appropriate or "too controversial" for Social Media Discussion

 Chapter 3.
 Digital Communication as a Promotion Building Community?